May 6, 2024

 It’s no secret that success in business depends on strong planning.
 From the earliest stages, you need a vision of where you want your company to be and how you'll get it to that point.

 A business plan is where you clearly identify what your business is, the value you bring to a target audience, and how you plan to go about achieving your business goals.
-This helps you stay on track, and gives potential investors a robust idea of why they should invest in your company.
+This helps you stay on track and gives potential investors a robust idea of why they should invest in your company.
 Creating a concrete plan will also help you identify opportunities and threats to your business.

 We’ve already gone in-depth on the benefits of creating a business plan.
 Once you’ve completed your business plan, you’ll be able to refer back to it for as long as you choose to continue operating your business.
 Think of it as a small investment that will continue to pay dividends well into the future.